luminus-framework/luminus-template/src/leiningen/new/luminus/STATIC_SITE_GENERATOR.md

-## Luminous as a static site generator
+## Luminus as a static site generator

 The Luminus framework can be used as a powerful static site generator by simulating browser requests to the compojure routes you've defined